hulab/gettext-android/README.md

          └ ...
 ```

-Add gettext-android-1.0.jar to your `libs/` folder.
 Then, add the following to your `build.gradle` file:

 ```groovy
     buildscript {